Known vulnerabilities can be introduced either via direct or deep dependencies.

 - A deep dependency, also referred to as an indirect, chained, or transitive dependency, is a package that you are not using directly, but one that is used by one of your direct dependencies.

-In other words, if your application is using package A, and package A is using package B, then your application is indirectly depending on package B. And if package B is vulnerable, you are vulnerable.
+In other words, if your application is using package A, and package A is using package B, then your application is indirectly depending on package B. If package B is vulnerable, you are vulnerable.